-$BE{CH4,B1/B3,y}$ = Baseline methane emissions avoided during the year y from aerobic decay and/or uncontrolled burning of biomass residues (tCO2e)

-GWP{CH4} = Global Warming Potential of methane valid for the commitment period project plant in year y (tons)

-(tCO_2e/tCH_4)

-$FC{PJ,k,y}$ = Quantity of alternative fuel or less carbon intensive fossil fuel type k used in the

-$NCV{k,y}$ = Net calorific value of the alternative or less carbon intensive fuel type k in year y during the year y (tCH4/GJ)

-(GJ/tonne)

-$EF{burning,CH4,k,y}$ = CH_4 emission factor for uncontrolled burning of the biomass residue type k k = Types of biomass residues used as alternative fuel in the project plant in year y for which the identified baseline scenario is B1 or B3 and for which leakage effects could be ruled out with one of the approaches L1, L2 or L3 described in the leakage section toral ocope.
-05
+Where: = Baseline methane emissions avoided during the year y from aerobic decay and/or $BE{CH4,B1/B3,y}$ uncontrolled burning of biomass residues (tCO2e) GWP{CH4} = Global Warming Potential of methane valid for the commitment period (tCO_2e/tCH_4) FC{PJ,k,v} = Quantity of alternative fuel or less carbon intensive fossil fuel type k used in the project plant in year y (tons) = Net calorific value of the alternative or less carbon intensive fuel type k in year y NCV{k,v} (GJ/tonne) = CH_4 emission factor for uncontrolled burning of the biomass residue type k EF{burning,CH4,k,y} during the year v (tCH4/GJ) k = Types of biomass residues used as alternative fuel in the project plant in year yfor which the identified baseline scenario is B1 or B3 and for which leakage effects could be ruled out with one of the approaches L_1 , L_2 or L_3 described in the leakage section

 To determine the CH4 emission factor, project participants may undertake measurements or use referenced default values.
-In the absence of more accurate information, it is recommended to use 0.0027 t CH4 per ton of biomass as default value for the product of NCV_k and $EF{burning,CH4,k,v}^{-1}$.

-The uncertainty of the CH4 emission factor is in many cases relatively high.
-In order to reflect this and for the purpose of providing conservative estimates of emission reductions, a conservativeness factor must be applied to the CH4 emission factor.
-The level of the conservativeness factor depends on the uncertainty range of the estimate for the CH4 emission factor.
-The appropriate conservativeness factor from Table 2 below shall be chosen and multiplied with the estimate for the CH4 emission factor.
-For example, if the default CH4 emission factor of 0.0027 t CH4/t biomass is used, the uncertainty can be deemed to be greater than 100%, resulting in a conservativeness factor of 0.73.
-Thus, in this case, an emission factor of 0.001971 t CH4/t biomass should be used.
+In the absence of more accurate information, it is recommended to use 0.0027 t CH4 per ton of biomass as default value for the product of NCV_k and $EF{burning,CH4,ky}$.3 range of the estimate for the CH_4 emission factor.
+The appropriate conservativeness factor from Table 2 below shall be chosen and multiplied with the estimate for the CH_4 emission factor.
+For example, if the default CH_4 emission factor of 0.0027 t CH_4/t biomass is used, the uncertainty can be deemed to be greater than 100%, resulting in a conservativeness factor of 0.73.
+Thus, in this case, an emission factor of 0.001971 t CH_4/t biomass should be used.

+The uncertainty of the CH_4 emission factor is in many cases relatively high.
+In order to reflect this and for the purpose of providing conservative estimates of emission reductions, a conservativeness factor must be applied to the CH_4 emission factor.
+The level of the conservativeness factor depends on the uncertainty

+3 2006 IPCC Guidelines, Volume 4, Table 2.5, default value for agricultural residues.